Astra-max/printf/README.md

-Printf team project by Astra-max and Ansumana AB Kanneh
+Printf team project by Waore Maxwel and Ansumana AB Kanneh